-The Solahart Streamline® open circuit solar water heater system is designed for the solar collectors to be roof mounted and the vitreous enamel lined solar storage tank to be remotely installed at ground or floor level.
-The solar storage tank is suitable for either outdoor or indoor installation and can be installed with Solahart L, LCS or CSA2007 solar collectors.
+The Solahart Streamline open circuit solar water heater system is designed for the solar collectors to be roof mounted and the vitreous enamel lined solar storage tank to be remotely installed at ground or floor level.
+The solar storage can be installed with Solahart L, LCS or CSA2007 solar collectors.

 This water heater is designed to be installed as an electric boosted solar water heater with its booster heating unit connected to a power supply.
-The booster heating unit is housed under the front cover located at the midpoint of the tank.
+The booster heating unit is housed under the upper front cover located at the midpoint of the tank.
+This model also has an anti-freeze heating unit (frost element) housed under the lower front cover located toward the bottom of the tank.

-The system has a level of freeze protection designed to guard the system against damage from freeze conditions (refer to "Freeze Protection" on page 16).
-The system must be installed with the full length of the solar hot and solar cold pipes insulated and power must be available at the solar control unit to offer protection against freeze damage (refer to "Warning: Plumber - Be Aware" on page 44).
+The system has a level of freeze protection designed to guard the system against damage from freeze conditions (refer to "Freeze Protection" on page 22).
+The system must be installed with the full length of the solar hot and solar cold pipes insulated and power must be available at the solar control unit to offer protection against freeze damage (refer to "Warning: Plumber - Be Aware" on page 61).
 Freeze conditions occur below 6°C.

-The system is not recommended for installation above 400 metres altitude.
-A system has NO WARRANTY for freeze damage when installed above 400 metres altitude or if the solar hot and solar cold pipes are not insulated in accordance with the installation instructions or if power is not available at the solar control unit (refer to "Terms of the Solahart Warranty" on page 4).
+The system is not recommended for installation above 600 metres altitude.
+A system with a frost element has NO WARRANTY for freeze damage when installed above 600 metres altitude or if the solar hot and solar cold pipes are not insulated in accordance with the installation instructions or if power is not available at the solar control unit (refer to "Terms of the Solahart Warranty" on page 4).